 Yoga Teacher Training Program Curriculum

 The process of learning to teach also encompasses diving deep into your own practice and your own hopes and fears, perhaps deeper than you’ve ever gone before.
 For this ritual to work, it is important that you use your time and energy wisely.
 During the breaks and days off, you will be encouraged to study, practice teach, and spend time in silence to help you digest the work we do as a group.
-We have a lot of material to cover in just 28 days, so coming rested, prepared, and committed will be essential to completing the course.
+We have a lot of material to cover in just 21 days, so coming rested, prepared, and committed will be essential to completing the course.
 You’ll be asked to keep a journal privately during the course and will need to complete assignments and miss no more than one day of the whole training.
-Written and practice assignments, as well as a teaching demo (reviewed) and final evaluation will round out the program.
-In addition, a follow-up project and ten karma hours will be required for completion after the training.
+Get started on your reading and journal today in preparation!
+Reading and practice assignments, as well as a teaching demo (reviewed) and final evaluation will round out the program.
+In addition, karma (service) hours will be required for completion during or after the training.